In AI, Medical Transcription Services, Voice Recognition Software

 Electronic health records (EHRs) are a perfect example of patient-provider interference.

-EHRs tend to cause an interference with the patient-provider relationship, as they suck time away from already-limited appointments.
+EHRs tend to interfere with the patient-provider relationship, as they suck time away from already limited appointments.
 They also prevent clinicians from picking up on non-verbal cues by keeping their eyes locked on their computers instead of on the person in front of them.
-This is also a good example of EHR transcription being much better with a scribe.
+This is also a good example of how EHR transcription is much better with a scribe.

 Alternatives To AI For Your Practice

-At the end of the day, the most important aspect of a physician’s job is to provide the utmost care to their patients.
-As we now know, a huge factor that goes into proper patient care is the health of the patient-provider relationship.
+The most important aspect of a physician’s job is to provide the utmost care to their patients.
+As we now know, a huge factor in proper patient care is the health of the patient-provider relationship.

-Likewise, if a patient doesn’t feel that their physician cares for and properly assesses their needs, the patient-provider relationship will likely suffer.
+Likewise, if patients don’t feel that their physician cares for and properly assesses their needs, the patient-provider relationship will likely suffer.

-What’s worse is that systems like voice recognition and AI transcription, meant to save the physician time, are actually making the job of a physician more difficult.
-Voice recognition misses out on huge aspects of human speech, such as the intent of the physician.
+What’s worse, systems like voice recognition and AI transcription, meant to save physicians time, are actually making their jobs more difficult.
+Voice recognition misses out on huge aspects of human speech, such as the physician’s intent.

-Instead of saving physicians time, the physician will likely have to go back into the patient data collected by the system and edit as needed.
+Instead of saving physicians time, they will likely have to access the patient data collected by the system and edit it as needed.

 An alternative to using voice recognition in your practice is hiring a medical transcription service company for these time-consuming services.
 Medical transcriptionists are humans who are trained to understand and transcribe the intricate details of a physician’s diagnosis.

-What’s more, they can decode all of the aspects of a physician’s speech that a computer simply cannot–making your transcription more accurate and reliable.
+What’s more, they can decode all aspects of a physician’s speech that a computer simply cannot–making your transcription more accurate and reliable.

 Call Our Team At DataMatrix To Find Out More

-To learn more about medical transcription services and how they can help improve your practice, reach out to one of our professionals today.
+Contact one of our professionals today to learn more about medical transcription services and how they can help improve your practice.

 Recommended Posts